7Luciel7/7Luciel7/README.md

 — The way i respond will depend on my social battery but I'll never be mean!

 — Mysme fan do int! yayy!!!

+— Two strawpage, one is old, dedicated to sae and Kris